Boost your Score to the test with a comprehensive TCF Exam Preparation Online

-- TCF for the general public (TCF tous publics) is aimed at all non-French-speaking individuals, regardless of their nationality and who wish to have their French level certified.
+- TCF for the general public (TCF tous publics) is for all non-French-speaking individuals, regardless of their nationality and who wish to have their French level certified.

 - TCF ANF (Access to French Nationality): as its name suggests, this test is for people who need to have a certain language level validated, to match the requirements of their immigration procedures.

-- TCF DAP (Request for prior admission) is aimed at foreign students who to certify their French level, in order to study in the French higher education system.
+- TCF DAP (Request for prior admission) is for foreign students who to certify their French level, in order to study in the French higher education system.

-- TCF Québec is aimed at individuals who need to validate their French level, as part of the procedures for obtaining the Quebec selection certificate (CSQ) leading to a permanent visa.
+- TCF Québec is for individuals who need to validate their French level, as part of the procedures for obtaining the Quebec selection certificate (CSQ) leading to a permanent visa.

 The classic TCF (general public) lasts 2 hours and 25 minutes.
 It’s a multiple-choice test.
 The difficulty increases as the exam evolves, the initial questions are A1 level and then move on to C1 level.